 Take a close look at course entry requirements

-For some Btec students studying at National Diploma level, it might be that you are required to study an additional A-level, or equivalent, in order to meet the minimum UCAS points or specific grades offered.
+For some Btec students studying at National Diploma level, it might be that you are required to study an additional A-level, or equivalent, in order to meet the minimum Ucas points or specific grades offered.
 This is in the same way that an A-level student may need to have taken a certain number of A-levels, or studied particular subjects in order to get on to a course.

-It’s a good idea to get in touch with the university directly if you’re not sure of their BTEC entry criteria.
+It’s a good idea to get in touch with the university directly if you’re not sure of their Btec entry criteria.
 This can vary from one course to the next at a university and it’s always best to check if you’re unclear.

 Mention your practical experience on your personal statement

-For a subject such as health and social care, the work placements in areas such as childcare or healthcare settings can make for strong and well-rounded applications to courses including nursing, social work or health and social care degrees.
+"For a subject such as health and social care, the work placements in areas such as childcare or healthcare settings can make for strong and well-rounded applications to courses including nursing, social work or health and social care degrees," comments HELOA.

 Your subject options are flexible